cpautist/ii-agent/README.md

 - Python 3.10+
 - Node.js 18+ (for frontend)
-- Google Cloud project with Vertex AI API enabled or Anthropic API key
+- Google Cloud project with Vertex AI API enabled or an Anthropic API key if you want to use those backends

 ## Environment